 It is a common practice in India to chew fennel seeds after a meal in order to help digestion and eliminate bad breath at the same time.

-The fennel plant is completely edible!
+The entire plant is completely edible!
 You can eat the white bulb (except the hard center core by the root), the green stalks, the feathery leaves and even the seeds from the flowers.

 Fennel is most often associated with Italian cooking.
 This stems from the fact that fennel seeds are almost always found in Italian sausage.

 What is Fennel – Should I try fennel?